DominicChm/DAQ-2023/firmware/lib/dlflib/DLF_FILES.md

 # Format
 ***NOTE: Full format structs can be found in [dlf_types.h](../dlflib/src/dlf_types.h)***

-A run file has two major sections: a **polled data** section and an **event data** section.
-The polled data section comes first, and the event data section comes second.
-These two sections are similar in that they both store generic binary data, but differ in how they do it.
-The polled section is optimized for continuously updating data (IE accelerometer, GPS, etc...) while the event data section is optimized for data that updates infrequently (Marker button, remotely tuned parameters, etc...).
+A full dataset ("run") consists of multiple files - one metadata file and one file per datastream type.
+Datasets can be compressed into archives (Likely tar - TBD) for offloading/distribution.
+Typically, the run will consist of arbitrary **metadata**, a **polled data** file and an **event data** file.
+These two files are similar in that they both store generic binary data, but differ in how they do it.
+The polled file format is optimized for continuously updating data (IE accelerometer, GPS, etc...) while the event data format is optimized for data that updates infrequently (Marker button, remotely tuned parameters, etc...).
 Each section contains a prepended header.
 More information is available about this header in each section's respective section.

 ## Polled Data
+...TODO

 ## Event Data

-# Tuning Files
-The requirements for recording user-specified "tuning" data (For example, controller P, I, D coefficients) differ significantly from those of data recording.
-In particular, these changes are unlikely to happen often enough to justify continuous logging like standard data.
-Therefore, so-called "tuning" files - which contain all user-defined system parameters - use an event-based format rather than the temporally continuous format of data files.
-However, the basic structure remains the same.
+...TODO